Dr Daniel Weisberg, CPsychol

 Rima runs a Saturday clinic at CAYP Psychology (in the future she is looking to expand her hours during the working week) from the Whitefield clinic.

 Jenni has worked in the NHS since 2003 and as a Clinical Psychologist since 2011.
 She specialises in child and adolescent mental health and works with a wide range of emotional and behavioural difficulties, and with children and young people with autism spectrum conditions.

 Post-qualification Jenni worked within Newcastle Tyne and Wear NHS Foundation Trust and as part of her role was lead author on a systematic review about self-reported quality of life of young children with congenital health conditions.

 Jenni has 5 years experience working within Manchester NHS Foundation Trust in CAMHS.
 As part of this service she also works with children with learning disabilities.
-Jenni offers evening and weekend clinics as part of CAYP Psychology.
+Jenni offers evening and weekend clinics as part of CAYP Psychology from the Sale clinic.